Doctor

 Output

-Default: human-readable, one check per line:
+Default: human-readable, one check per line, with a verdict line at the end:

 · marmot version 0.5.0